JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 ***

 I headed into my room, opened up the packages and played with those toys.
-Likemost rack toys, they weren’t the greatest toys in the world, but they were definitely really cool to look at.
+Like most rack toys, they weren’t the greatest toys in the world, but they were definitely really cool to look at.
 Before you knew it I had some improvised Civil War action happening on my floor.

 Later that evening, my dad came into my room to give me dinner and asked me about those toys again, “Friends gave those to you?” he asked.
 And I said, “Yes!
 I traded stuff for them.”
 And he again accepted what I said but still seemed skeptical.